Master's degree (France): National master's degree

 The second cycle combines general education and vocational training, and should enable students to complete their knowledge, deepen their culture, and introduce them to scientific research.
 The training provided for the national master's degree includes theoretical, methodological, and applied teaching and necessarily includes one or more periods of professional experience (internships, contracts, civic service, etc.).
 It also includes an introduction to research, particularly the writing of a dissertation or other personal study work.
 The master's degree also validates the ability to master at least one foreign language.

 In 2010, master's degrees designed to train teachers (primary and secondary school teachers, documentalist teachers and senior education advisers before taking the competitive examination) started making their appearance.

 The master's degree is conferred by the French State to holders of the national master's degree.
-Certain specific degrees, such as the Master of Advanced Studies, the Diplôme d'Ingénieur, some health degrees (Medical education, Speech-language pathology, Nursing…), may also lead to the French level of master.
+Certain specific degrees, such as the Master of Advanced Studies, the Diplôme d'Ingénieur, some health degrees (Medical education, Speech-language pathology, Physiotherapy…), may also lead to the French level of master.